clauzewitz/homebridge-xiaomi-mi-robot-vacuum/README.md

 11. In Mi Home app, get the Robot Vacuum IP address from General Settings > Network Info.

+12. Check the model name of the vacuum cleaner.
+If it is a 1st Generation, write `rockrobo.vacuum.v1`.
+If it's a 2nd Generation product, write `roborock.vacuum.s5`.

 12. Add these values to `config.json`.

     ```